-Messages app is generally associated with conversations, but new to OS X Yosemite is a feature which allows Mac users to initiate screen sharing with another Mac user directly from an active iMessage window.
+Messages app is generally associated with conversations, but new to Mac OS is a feature which allows Mac users to initiate screen sharing with another Mac user directly from an active iMessage window.
 This is great for remote collaboration, showing off something on your computer, a file transfer between remote Macs, or even for quick troubleshooting assistance, and it’s not only easy to start but it works really well too.

-In order to initiate or request a screen sharing session from Messages app, both Macs must have OS X 10.10 or newer, and they must have iMessage configured through the Messages app.
-That’s not to say screen sharing is limited only to those Mac users on the newest versions of OS X though, it’s just this particular super-easy means of starting and requesting a remote screen sharing session that requires the latest versions.
-For users of any versions of OS X, old or new, you can follow these directions to use screen sharing on the Mac, that works remotely and locally too.
+In order to initiate or request a screen sharing session from Messages app, both Macs must have Mac OS or OS X 10.10 or newer, and they must have iMessage configured through the Messages app.
+That’s not to say screen sharing is limited only to those Mac users on the newest versions of MacOS though, it’s just this particular super-easy means of starting and requesting a remote screen sharing session that requires the latest versions.
+For users of any versions of Mac OS X, old or new, you can follow these directions to use screen sharing on the Mac, that works remotely and locally too.

 - Click on the two overlapping boxes to see the screen sharing options – if it’s dark blue, you can start a screen sharing session, if it’s light blue, the option will not be clickable because the user does not have a proper version of Messages setup on their Mac

 - Choose “Invite to share my screen” to share your own Mac screen with the message recipient, or “Ask to share screen” to request access to the other users display through screen sharing

 When the screen sharing session begins, their desktop will open in a new window over your current desktop, it will resize to fit if your screen or their resolution are different: